kykitus/Gameaboutreader/README.md

 How to open game:
 - all is required is all txt files to be in same folder as exe file (or rest of source files if game is opened with MVS)

-From now, things that should work is:
-- Shop
-- fight (no ai and consumables)
-- Stats menu
-- Lvl up sustem
-- Equipment managment system (lucky items still in development)
-- Save/Load menu
--

 Things that I want do to finish this game is:
 - nothing, it's finished (yay)